-The primary benefits of the modern digital marketing platforms is the ability to identify prospects and to make more ‘noise’.
-Both these outcomes are certainly helpful but not the end result unless you know how to convert a prospect or lead into a client – this is where old fashioned selling techniques come into their own!
+The main benefits of modern digital marketing platforms are the ability to identify prospects and to make more ‘noise’.
+Both these outcomes are certainly helpful but we still need to be able to know how to convert a prospect or lead into a client.
+This is why we still need so-called old fashioned selling techniques.

-In truth, ‘digital marketing’ is an umbrella term for marketing that’s done utilising the internet (your website, emails, social presence, etc) … but these are merely communication channels that are modern replacements for the same things we did 30 years ago … your website is the digital equivalent of your brochure, your emails replace direct mail (remember stamps?), your social platforms replace PR and networking.
+Internet-based marketing (your website, emails, social media) is just a modern replacement for the same things we did years ago: your website is the digital equivalent of your brochure, your emails replace direct mail, your social platforms replace PR and networking.

-But … recently, ‘genuinely old fashioned’ sales & marketing techniques have started to be used again because they’re ‘new’ to the current generation and actually mean you can stand out against the digital noise on the internet.
+Some people do buy directly from a Facebook ad or your website or in response to an email, but it’s becoming more and more difficult to stand out and be noticed in the crowded digital world we have now.
+So genuinely old fashioned sales and marketing techniques have started to be used again because they’re ‘new’ to the current generation and actually mean you can stand out against the digital noise on the internet.